a8ksh4/PyChorder/README.md

 * CHORDS lists the combinations of keys that produce other effects.

 ### Supported Keys and Special Keys/Effects
-* Most keys are given as thir character in quotes.
+* Most keys are given as thenir character in quotes.
 E.g. 'a' will type an 'a'.
   * 'a' - 'z'
   * 'A' - 'Z'
   * '0' - '9'